-Impact/Source Mitigation Measures Responsibility Schedule Poaching/ Hunting/ Trade Hunting, falconry and fauna/flora trade will be strictly forbidden on site.
-Warning signs will be placed around the site.
-EPC CESMP - Management and monitoring Speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
-Speed limits onsite are specified on the traffic chapter.
-EPC CESMP - Management and monitoring Transportation within and to and from the site will be minimised through efficient transport management in order to minimise the risk of running animals over.
-EPC CESMP -Planning Direct mortality of fauna Fires will be forbidden onsite or anywhere along the PL corridor.
-EPC CESMP - Management and monitoring Induction training for employees will include awareness of ecological management protocols including activities forbidden onsite, and protocols when fauna is encountered.
-EPC CESMP - Management and monitoring In order to avoid destruction of nests / burrows, vegetation clearing will be scheduled before work begins.
-EPC CESMP - Management and monitoring Workers will be trained and sensitized on site so as not to kill or harm birds or nests if they are on site.
+Impact/Source Mitigation Measures Responsibility Schedule awareness to all employees and subcontractors.
+Speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
+Speed limits onsite are specified on Chapter 14 Traffic.
+EPC CESMP -Management and monitoring Transportation within and to and from the site will be minimised through efficient transport management in order to minimise the risk of running animals over.
+EPC CESMP -Planning Fires will be forbidden onsite or anywhere along the PL corridor.
+EPC CESMP - Management and monitoring Direct mortality of fauna Induction training for employees will include awareness of ecological management protocols including activities forbidden onsite, and protocols when fauna is encountered.
+EPC CESMP -Management and monitoring The pylons of the power line must be chosen in such a way that they do not cause the electrocution of the Raptors, which will not fail to land there.
+The Canadian type is recommended.
+EPC CESMP -Management and monitoring Schedule land clearing and excavation work outside the nesting period of the avifauna from June onwards.
+It is desirable that earthworks and clearing be completed by September in order to avoid any disturbance in the reproduction of birds that are likely to reproduce a second time if the rains occur in late summer EPC CESMP -Management and monitoring Workers will be trained and sensitized on site so as not to kill or harm birds or nests if they are on site.
 These birds or nests will be identified and reported to the HSE officer and will be moved out of the intervention corridor.
-EPC CESMP - Management and monitoring Human disturbance No glare or light spill from floodlights will be directed to the natural environment around the Site or the 500m buffer.
-EPC CESMP - Management and monitoring
+EPC CESMP -Management and monitoring Human disturbance No glare or light spill from floodlights will be directed to the natural environment around the PL corridor or the 500m buffer.
+EPC CESMP -Management and monitoring

-Table 9-6 Ecology - Significance of Residual Impacts
+Table 9-7 Ecology - Significance of Residual Impacts -- --

-Impact Receptor Impact Significance Mitigation Significance Residual Impacts Local Flora & Fauna Minor Yes Negligible Habitat Loss Species of Conservation Concern (endemic flora) Minor to Moderate Yes Minor Poaching/ Hunting/ Trade Species of Conservation Concern (Helmethead Gecko) Minor to Moderate Yes Minor Direct mortality of fauna Species of Conservation Concern (Helmethead Gecko) Minor to Moderate Yes Minor Human disturbance Local fauna Minor Yes Negligible
+Impact Receptor Impact Significance Mitigation Significance Residual Impacts Local Flora & Fauna Minor Yes Negligible Habitat Loss Species of Conservation Concern (endemic flora and reptiles) Minor to Moderate Yes Minor Poaching/ Hunting/ Trade Species of Conservation Concern (Helmet head Gecko) Minor to Moderate Yes Minor Direct mortality of fauna Species of Conservation Concern (Helmet head Gecko) Minor to Moderate Yes Minor Human disturbance Local fauna Minor Yes Minor